-The continuous three-minute Goodfellas tracking shot that takes us into the Copacabana nightclub and shows us what a big deal Henry Hill has become is one of the most beloved in cinema, inspiring similar sequences in everything from Boogie Nights to True Detective.
+The three-minute Goodfellas tracking shot that takes us into the Copacabana nightclub and proves Henry Hill’s bigshot bona fides is one of the most beloved continuous shots in cinema, inspiring similar sequences in everything from Boogie Nights to True Detective.
 But the story of how one early take went awry provides a humbling lesson in the limits of planning.

 As producer Irwin Winkler explains in his new book A Life in Movies, director Martin Scorsese wanted the tracking shot to serve at least two functions.